OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 Delay start of slurmd until InfiniBand/Omni-Path network is up
 -----------------------------------------------------------------

-Unfortunately, slurmd_ may start up before the InfiniBand/Omni-Path network ports are up.
+Unfortunately, slurmd_ may start up before the Infiniband_ or :ref:`OmniPath` network fabric ports are up.
-The reason is that InfiniBand ports may take a number of seconds to become activated at system boot time, and NetworkManager_ cannot be configured to wait for InfiniBand, but will claim that the network is online as soon as one interface is ready (typically Ethernet).
+The reason is that Infiniband_ ports may take a number of seconds to become activated at system boot time, and NetworkManager_ unfortunately cannot be configured to wait for Infiniband_, but will claim that the network is online as soon as one of the NIC interfaces is ready (typically Ethernet).
 This issue seems to be serious on EL8 (RHEL 8 and clones) with 10-15 seconds of delay.

-If you have configured Node Health Check (NHC_) to check the InfiniBand ports, the NHC_ check is going to fail until the InfiniBand ports are up.
+If you have configured Node Health Check (NHC_) to check the Infiniband_ ports, the NHC_ check is going to fail until the Infiniband_ ports are up.
 Please note that slurmd_ will call NHC_ at startup, if HealthCheckProgram has been configured in slurm.conf_.
-Jobs started by slurmd_ may fail if the InfiniBand port is not yet up.
+Jobs started by slurmd_ may fail if the Infiniband_ port is not yet up.

-We have written some InfiniBand_tools_ to delay the NetworkManager_ ``network-online.target`` for InfiniBand/Omni-Path networks
+We have written some InfiniBand_tools_ to delay the NetworkManager_ ``network-online.target`` for Infiniband_/:ref:`OmniPath` networks
-so that slurmd_ gets started only after **all** networks including InfiniBand are actually up.
+so that slurmd_ gets started only after **all** networks including Infiniband_ are actually up.

 .. _NetworkManager: https://en.wikipedia.org/wiki/NetworkManager
 .. _InfiniBand_tools: https://github.com/OleHolmNielsen/Slurm_tools/tree/master/InfiniBand